 About half of all US mining fatalities in recent years - including 13 of the 27 deaths in 2018 - were due to accidents involving powered haulage.
-The category, which covers the haulage of materials and personnel, accounted for half of the 28 US mining fatalities in 2017.
-MSHA has made the prevention of powered haulage accidents a priority for 2018 and beyond, with an initial focus on three areas: mobile equipment at surface mines; seat belt usage; and conveyor belt safety.
+That classification includes mobile equipment, conveyor systems, and anything else under power that hauls people or materials.
+MSHA has made the prevention of powered haulage accidents a priority, with an initial focus on three areas: mobile equipment at surface mines; seat belt usage; and conveyor belt safety.
 Materials on this and related web pages support the powered haulage safety initiative.

 Surface mining vehicles can be several stories tall and are capable of destroying smaller vehicles that cannot be seen by the operator.
 Traffic controls, training, and avoiding distractions are key to enhancing safety.
 Collision warning and avoidance systems can also help.